ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/concepts/kubernetes-network-architecture.md

 The ingress resource is a Kubernetes standard.
 As such, it is a lowest common denominator resource.
 In practice, users find that the ingress resource is insufficient in scope to address the requirements for edge routing.
 Semantics such as TLS termination, redirecting to TLS, timeouts, rate limiting, and authentication are all beyond the scope of the ingress resource.

-Emissary-ingress can function as an ingress controller (i.e., it reads ingress resources), although it also includes many other capabilities that are beyond the scope of the ingress specification.
-Most Emissary-ingress users find that the various additional capabilities of Emissary-ingress are essential, and end up using Emissary-ingress's extensions to the ingress resource, instead of using ingress resources themselves.
+Emissary can function as an ingress controller (i.e., it reads ingress resources), although it also includes many other capabilities that are beyond the scope of the ingress specification.
+Most Emissary users find that the various additional capabilities of Emissary are essential, and end up using Emissary's extensions to the ingress resource, instead of using ingress resources themselves.

 ### Kubernetes services and Pods